Nakshatra-vinoth/train-ticket-lnn-benchmark/README.md

 Each `train_*.py` script prints test-set MAE, RMSE, MAPE, R², and Pearson r (Table 1), and each `evaluate_*.py` script prints trainable parameter count and CPU inference latency per sample (Table 2).

-### Important caveat on CfC — please read before re-running

-`train_cfc_baseline.py` — the script that actually produced `cfc_baseline_best.pt` and the headline 17.84 ms / r=0.49 result — trains directly on **raw-millisecond** targets with plain `MSELoss` and `torch.manual_seed(0)`.
-LSTM, GRU, LTC, and XGBoost all train on the **log1p + standardized** target and convert back to ms for evaluation, using `torch.manual_seed(42)`, matching the report's Section V.A claim that all models were "optimized ... for the training objective of minimizing mean square error in log latency space."
-That claim is true for four of the five learned models, but not for the CfC script that generated the reported CfC numbers.
-See §7 for what to do about this before you submit.

-`train_cfc_v2.py` and `train_cfc_v4.py` are earlier ablations (different hidden size, LR scheduler, and — notably — they *do* train on the log-scaled target) kept in `code/` for transparency.
-They are not part of the reproduction path above and don't correspond to any number in the report.

-### A second gotcha: `construct_benchmark.py`'s hardcoded input path

-If you ever re-run `construct_benchmark.py` from scratch, note it reads from `backup_before_trim/dataset_with_deltat.jsonl`, not from `benchmark/dataset_with_deltat.jsonl` in the tree above.
-You'll need to `mkdir backup_before_trim && cp benchmark/dataset_with_deltat.jsonl backup_before_trim/` first, or the script will fail with `FileNotFoundError`.
-This only matters if you rebuild the benchmark from raw traces (§6); it does not affect the recommended path in this section.

----

 ## 6. Full Pipeline From Raw Traces (Optional, Not Required for Grading)

 For transparency, the full collection pipeline is: